bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 		{class="cmd"} find /lib/modules -name nouveau

 and move or delete the file (as root).

+- Nvidia's current solution for multiarch doesn't seem to play well with the current solution implemented by some distros.
+If you're on a 64-bit system and wish to run 32-bit software which requires graphics card acceleration, It may simply be easiest to create a 32-bit client for 32-bit applications and install the 32-bit nvidia driver in it like so:

+		{class="rcmd"} linux32 sh ./NVIDIA-Linux-~(ARCH~)-~(VERSION~).run --no-kernel-module

+The "linux32" command ensures the driver doesn't complain about being in a 64-bit environment when installing.
+Do not try this without `--no-kernel-module` if you have a 64-bit kernel.

 ### {id="dns"} DNS from the core does not work